-A professionally taken headshot is critical for an actor or actress as the profession is incredibly competitive for both new and seasoned performers.
-Get it wrong and it could cost you more than an audition or casting.
-Make sure you get the best professionally taken headshot that you can afford.
+Getting a professionally taken headshot is critical for an actor as the profession is incredibly competitive for both new and seasoned performers.
+Get it wrong and it could cost more than an audition or casting.
+I make sure that my clients get the best professionally taken headshot photograph.

 Your headshot is incredibly important.
-It’s an investment for forwarding your acting career in the professional acting world.
 The headshot should look like you and be engaging and pull the viewer in to want to know more about you, the actor.
-Taking a quick snap on your holidays really isn’t going to cut it.
-You need to know how to shape the light and make the sitter feel confident, happy and engaged to get the best casting headshot.
+That holiday snap really isn’t going to cut it.
+You need to know how to shape the light and make the sitter feel confident, and engaged to get the best casting headshot.

 Professionally taken headshot

-My professional headshot recipe for a professionally taken headshot is the way to go.
+My headshot recipe is for a professionally taken headshot.
 I think it’s obvious but, so many actors miss these vital tips, as do some not so professional photographers.
-My following tips should give you a better idea of where to start to get that Professionally taken headshot.
+My following tips should give you a better idea of where to start to get that professionally taken a headshot.

-1. Take a professional headshot photographer and check out his or her headshot and portrait reviews and feedback.
+1. Find a professional headshot photographer and check their headshot reviews and feedback.
 Always check their portfolio for updates.
-Make sure the site been updated and is current for today’s working actor.
+I recommend checking the photographers site been updated and are current for today’s working actor.

 2. Call and speak to the photographer about what you want to achieve during your portrait session.

 3. Don’t make any important appointments on the same day and stick to your allocated session.
 Meet a friend that is supportive after the session is always a good idea.
 Avoid going an audition on the same day.
 Both deserve attention.